Sophiek9h/travels-tours/README.md

 Use the "Cancel Reservation" button to delete the reservation, or the "Next: Pay" button (which does not lead anywhere currently).

--Components-
+##Components

-Navigation:
+- Navigation:
 Displays the navigation bar with links.
 Shows the reservation modal with details fetched from local storage.

-BookingForm:
+- BookingForm:
 Displays the form for booking a package.
 Handles form submission and saves data to local storage.

-PackageSection:
+- PackageSection:
 Displays the list of available packages.
 Implements a scroll animation effect.

-Hero:
+- Hero:
 Displays the hero section with an image, title, and search form.

-Local Storage:
+- Local Storage:
 The reservation details are stored in the browser's local storage.
 When a user submits the booking form, the data is saved to local storage and retrieved to display in the reservation modal.

 *Contributions are welcome!
 Please follow these steps to contribute:*

-Fork the repository.
+- Fork the repository.
-Create a new branch for your feature or bugfix.
+- Create a new branch for your feature or bugfix.
-Make your changes and commit them with descriptive messages.
+- Make your changes and commit them with descriptive messages.
-Push your changes to your forked repository.
+- Push your changes to your forked repository.
-Open a pull request to the main repository.
+- Open a pull request to the main repository.